yanoschik/DHT_Plus/README.md

-This is an Arduino library for the DHT series of low cost temperature/humidity sensors.
+This is Yanoschik's modification of the Adafruit's Arduino library for the DHT series of low cost temperature/humidity sensors.

 Tutorial: https://learn.adafruit.com/dht